danieloleary/PartnerOS/README.md

 ### Frontend webapp
 A React-based viewer lives in the `webapp/` directory.
 Run `npm install` to set up dependencies and `npm run dev` to start a local dev server via Vite. `file_list.json` is regenerated automatically by our GitHub Action or by running `python3 scripts/generate_file_list.py`.

+For managing the markdown templates themselves, use `scripts/manage_templates.py`.
+This script can create new templates, update existing ones, apply bulk revisions across the `partner_blueprint/` directory, and even enhance a template with the OpenAI API via the `enhance` command.
+Set the `OPENAI_API_KEY` environment variable before running the `enhance` subcommand.

 ### Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you want to suggest improvements, fix typos, or add additional resources.